victorfaurschou/faster-boats/README.md

 ## 📖 Features

-- Increases boat speed by 1.3x forwards and in reverse
+- Increases boat speed by 1.3x/10.4 bps (vanilla: 8 bps) forwards and in reverse
-- Traveling in a straight line for 6–8 seconds gradually builds a speed boost, topping out at 1.6x
+- Traveling in a straight line for 6–8 seconds gradually builds a speed boost, topping out at 1.6x/16.6 bps

 ## 🔗 Dependencies